orbis-esque-hackathon/react-orbis-esque/README.md

   });
 ```

-The `MapPath` components handles the drawing.
-Add it as a child of the
+The `MapPath` components handles the drawing of the route once it is calculated.
-Map component. `places` is the array of start and end features, `segments`
+Add it as a child of the Map component. `places` is the array of start and end
-is an array of linestring features.
+features, `segments` is an array of linestring features.

 ```js
 <Map